lmfit/uncertainties/doc/user_guide.rst

 3 significant digits on the uncertainty: 0.2000+/-0.0100

-When no explicit precision is given, the number of significant digits of the uncertainty from the `Particle Data Group
+When no explicit precision is given, the number of significant digits on the uncertainty is defined with the `Particle Data Group
 <http://PDG.lbl.gov/2010/reviews/rpp2010-rev-rpp-intro.pdf>`_ rounding
-rules is **automatically calculated** and used (the rules keep the number of digits small, while preventing the uncertainty from being displayed with a large relative error).
+rules (the rules keep the number of digits small, while preventing the uncertainty from being displayed with a large relative error).

 The nominal value and the uncertainty generally have the **same precision**.
 The only exception is that a format specification that